iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > The principle is good but I'm now at the end of week 5 and giving up on this app.
 The app has crashed on me the past 5 or 6 times I've been out for a run which becomes frustrating as you lose your position in your session.
 It has worked to get me off the couch and I am covering 5k but not running the full 5k yet.
 The bugs need to be addressed as this is a great app when it works.<br> :date: __2021-02-05 14:09:09__

-> The structure is good for first time runners but the app closes constantly losing the place you're at during your run..
-Really not useful for actually tracking progress<br> :date: __2021-02-03 14:29:24__

-> The app closes itself after a short time, so I can't listen to music while using it, I have to keep my phone open and move the timer to where I think it last stopped.
-Very annoying.
-It loses my day every time, putting me back to day one.<br> :date: __2021-01-29 08:26:42__

-> Great plan but shocking how much it crashes in the middle of runs.
-Will delete and try and find a better app that actually works.<br> :date: __2021-01-27 16:04:25__

 #### 1-star reviews